Pheromone

-A pheromone (from Ancient Greek φέρω 'to bear' and hormone) is a secreted or excreted chemical factor that triggers a social response in members of the same species.
-Pheromones are chemicals capable of acting like hormones outside the body of the secreting individual, to affect the behavior of the receiving individuals.
+A pheromone (from Ancient Greek φέρω 'to bear' and hormone) is a chemical that is secreted or excreted by an organism, which triggers a social response in members of the same species.
 There are alarm pheromones, food trail pheromones, sex pheromones, and many others that affect behavior or physiology.
 Pheromones are used by many organisms, from basic unicellular prokaryotes to complex multicellular eukaryotes.
 Their use among insects has been particularly well documented.
 In addition, some vertebrates, plants and ciliates communicate by using pheromones.
 The ecological functions and evolution of pheromones are a major topic of research in the field of chemical ecology.